-Everything about this gazpacho is peak summer; fresh, juicy strawberries and watermelon, cooling cucumber, ripe tomatoes, fiery jalapeño & aromatic basil.
+Everything about this gazpacho is peak summer; fresh, juicy strawberries and watermelon, cooling cucumber, ripe tomatoes, fiery jalapeño & basil.
 We used fresh herbs and greens straight from our garden, including the gorgeous nasturtium we used as a garnish!
-The leaves have a pungent, peppery flavor (similar to/stronger than fresh arugula), so you probably wouldn’t want to make a salad out them, but they’re an excellent addition and grow very quickly!
+The leaves have a pungent, peppery flavor that similar to, and sometimes stronger than, fresh arugula.
+So you probably wouldn't want to make a salad out them, but they're an excellent addition and grow very quickly!

 As with most recipes, you'll find this gazpacho is best when made with as-fresh-as-possible ingredients.
 We can't wait to find locally grown strawberries and make this again!

 If you're not partial to spicy food, reduce the amount of jalapeño.
 We ended up adding the seeds and pith, which we had initially removed, and it was most definitely on the spicy side, but not so much that it overpowered the other ingredients.
 You can always add more, so start small and give it a taste before you decide!Print